tastyigniter/ti-ext-api/docs/index.md

 ## Getting started

-The API extension provides a RESTful API for TastyIgniter, allowing you to interact with the system programmatically.
+The API extension provides a REST API for TastyIgniter, allowing you to interact with the system programmatically.
 It uses Laravel Sanctum for authentication and authorization.

 From your TastyIgniter Admin, navigate to _Tools > APIs_ to configure the API endpoints.